 Fossil records suggest that this greenish-yellow honeycreeper with a black mask has inhabited only the island of Kaua'i.
 This species has a specialized bill – with offset tips similar to those of mainland crossbill species - that allows it to pry open buds of 'Ōhi'a leaves and flowers to search for invertebrates.
-The species was federally listed as endangered in 2010 due to low numbers (3,111 ± 591 birds) and a declining population trend.
-KFBRP piloted long-term studies on habitat use and demography in 2011, as detailed in the draft Five-Year Recovery Plan for 'Akeke'e, to investigate causes of the 'Akeke'e population decline.
+The species was federally listed as endangered in 2010 due to low numbers (3,111 ± 591 birds) and a declining population trend; preliminary data from 2012 suggest there are <1000 birds.
+KFBRP piloted long-term studies on habitat use and demography in 2011, as detailed in the draft Five-Year Recovery Plan for 'Akeke'e, to investigate causes of the 'Akeke'e decline.
+We are currently preparing manuscripts describing its habitat use and breeding ecology that will be submitted for publication in 2014.

 Although first described in the 1880's, there is a paucity of research on the ecology 'Akeke'e, much of which is summarized in the Hawai'i Comprehensive Wildlife Conservation Strategy 'Akeke'e Fact Sheet.
 Very few nests of the 'Akeke'e have been located and observed by biologists, possibly because 'Akeke'e nest high in the terminal branches of 'Ōhi'a trees.
 The breeding season generally begins in March, and we suspect that the last chicks fledge from their nests by mid-July based on the breeding biology of the 'Akeke'e's close relative, the Hawai'i 'Ākepa.
 It is also likely that 'Akeke'e can build multiple nests in a season since most honey-creeper species re-nest after failure of a nesting attempt.
 Several honeycreeper species will also raise multiple broods per season.